Dronworks/AWS-learning/Concepts.md

 ## **ROUTE 53 DNS**
 - Easy to remember - all dns servers are working on port 53.
 - Not simple as regular dns (name - ip).
 - Has additional features and routing.
-(Scailability and Up time of our app).
+(Scalability and Up time of our app).
 - We can set the DNS to point to the load balancer.
 When there are two settings - name.com and http.name.com, they can point to each other to reuse settings.
 - DNS refresh in 15 min to 3 hours.